George Kokinis

+Early life and education

 A native of Wethersfield, Connecticut, Kokinis earned a degree in psychology from Hobart College and a master's degree in sports management from the University of Richmond where he served as a graduate assistant for the school's baseball team.
 At Hobart, Kokinis played both football and baseball.

-Kokinis is married and has three children.
+Executive career

+Cleveland Browns

+In 1991, Kokinis began his NFL scouting career with the Cleveland Browns, after an internship with the team's operations department.

+Baltimore Ravens

+In 1996, Kokinis was hired by the Baltimore Ravens as an area scout for the Northeast.
+In 2000, he was promoted to assistant director of pro personnel.

+In 2002, Kokinis was promoted to director of pro personnel.
+As director of pro personnel for the Ravens, Kokinis was responsible for analyzing NFL rosters and assessing the free agent market.
+He also assisted in contract negotiation for some of the team's draft picks.

+Cleveland Browns (second stint)

-Prior to the 2009 season, Kokinis was hired as general manager.
-But after a 1–7 start, Kokinis was reportedly escorted from the Cleveland Browns team facility by security on November 2, 2009.
+In 2009, Kokinis was hired by the Cleveland Browns as their general manager.
+But after a 1–7 start, Kokinis was fired by the Cleveland Browns under tense circumstances.
 The team later released a statement saying he was "no longer actively involved with the organization."

+Baltimore Ravens (second stint)

-On June 1, 2010, George Kokinis returned to the Ravens as a personnel assistant to Ozzie Newsome.
+On June 1, 2010, George Kokinis returned to the Baltimore Ravens as a senior personnel assistant under general manager Ozzie Newsome.

+In 2019, Kokinis was promoted to director of player personnel alongside Joe Hortiz under general manager Eric DeCosta.
+He was promoted to vice president of player personnel on May 22, 2024.